-Ditch The Baby Shoes This Summer: Why Barefoot Is Best For Toddlersby Elizabeth MacDonald
+Ditch The Baby Shoes: Why Barefoot Is Best

 Those baby shoes you received at your baby shower would have been better as a gift card.
-If there’s still time, go ahead and exchange them for one!
+If there’s still time, go ahead and exchange them for one.
 While the sweet little shoes are ridiculously cute, they aren’t great for your baby’s development.
+(And they are a pain to keep on the feet!)

-Even before your baby is walking, shoes are covering her ability to use her feet to feel the ground as she is playing, kicking, rolling, crawling, and bouncing.
+Even before your baby is walking, shoes are overrated and unnecessary.
+They remove the ability to use the feet to feel the ground as she is playing, kicking, rolling, crawling, and bouncing.
 The shoes become a more serious problem just as your baby is ready to start pulling up, cruising around the furniture, and walking on her own.
 Experts are now saying that babies should learn to walk and run barefoot to aid balance and foot development.

 The human foot is made up of 26 bones, 33 joints, and over 100 muscles, ligaments, and tendons.
 Shoes effect how a toddler uses these muscles and bones.
-Along with rapid height and weight growth, your baby’s brain development and motor development are each progressing rapidly within the first year.
+Along with rapid physical growth, your baby’s brain development and motor development are each progressing quickly within the first year.
 Experts are now understanding that babies learn to use their bodies best when there are no objects that interfere with the process - including shoes.

 Why Barefoot is Best